-Jobenomics Community-Based Business Generators mass-produce startup businesses by: (1) working with community leaders to identify high-potential business owners and employees, (2) executing a due diligence process to identify potential high quality business leaders and employees, (3) training and certifying these leaders and employees in targeted occupations, (4) creating highly repeatable
+Jobenomics Community-Based Business Generators mass-produce startup businesses by: (1) working with community leaders to identify high-potential business owners and employees, (2) executing a due diligence process to identify potential high quality business leaders and employees, (3) training and certifying these leaders and employees in targeted occupations, (4) creating highly repeatable and highly scalable "turn-key" small and self-employed businesses, (5) establishing sources of startup funding, recurring funding and contracts to provide a consistent source of revenue for new businesses after incorporation, and (6) providing mentoring and back-office support services to extend the life span and profitability of businesses created by the Jobenomics Community-Based Business Generators.

 The process starts by using community leaders to identify high potential job seekers.
-Churches, non-profit institutions, schools, sports teams and veterans groups are a great source for identifying talent, desire and fortitude.
+Churches, nonprofit institutions, schools, sports teams and veterans groups are a great source for identifying talent, desire and fortitude.
 These organizations provide the first phase of the triage process by screening and assessing high performance people who are known to them.
 The second stage is accomplished during onboarding that involves Jobenomics screening and assessing.
 The third stage uses aptitude and personality tests to determine potential career paths.